retaildevcrews/ngsa-asb/spikes/argo-cd/README.md

 During this time of writing (03/27/2023), this feature is in alpha and can be subjected to change or removal in future releases.

 Progressive syncs are similar to sync-waves to where deployments can only continue when the current resource is "healthy".
-However, these work at the application group level.
+These work at the application group level.

-- RollingSync will force all generated Applications to have autosync disabled

 ```bash